shawnjason/Inconsistency-Accumulation/README.md

   the paper), which is motivational rather than formal.

-The measure-theoretic file `accumulation_stochastic_measure.lean` contains one outstanding `sorry` on a helper lemma `setIntegral_X_eq`, which states the product-measure independence of disjoint coordinate blocks.
-This is a general probability-theoretic fact whose Lean formalization depends on further Mathlib infrastructure (specifically, a clean API for integrating coordinate-restricted functions against `Measure.pi` on finite factors) and is pursued as an orthogonal follow-on project.
-The bridge lemma, main integration theorem, and all supporting measurability, integrability, and filtration infrastructure compile against this helper.
+The measure-theoretic file `accumulation_stochastic_measure.lean` contains two outstanding `sorry`s on helper lemmas:
+`F_measurable_determined` (σ-algebra induction characterizing `F_k`-measurable sets as those determined by the first `k` coordinates) and the final factorization step inside `setIntegral_X_eq_of_determined` (blocked on a `Decidable`-instance normalization issue between set-builder and conjunction-based elaboration paths).
+Both are generic probability-theoretic or plumbing facts independent of the paper's specific construction.
+The bridge lemma, main integration theorem, and all other supporting measurability, integrability, filtration, and singleton-product-measure infrastructure compile against them.

 Note that the stochastic clause of Theorem 1 is proved in Lean with a uniform bound `E[I_N] ≥ N/|U|`, which is strictly stronger than the